Discovery is the third User Centred Design (UCD) phase but the first of the delivery phases.

 - all the channels and touchpoints of the service (end-to-end and not just digital) that a user experiences will be examined

-- clarify the government’s policy intent for the service so that you are able to align this with user needs.
+- clarify the government’s policy intent for the service so you can align this with user needs

-- to understand the business processes associated with the service by business process mapping.
+- uUnderstand the business processes associated with the service by business process mapping

-Before starting a Discovery revisit the activities from Mobilisation.
-Any uncompleted must take priority.
+Before starting a Discovery, revisit the activities from the Mobilisation phase.
+Any uncompleted activities must take priority.

 • Has the team completed a kick-off?